SSDiego/text_analysis/README.md

 ![](my_images/4.png)

+Let’s try to make sense of what we have found.
+This document talks about OPEX.
+We can also see some other interesting topics like “Índice Salarial”, PNT e “técnica” which make me think about “Perdas Não Técnicas”, there some points about “Ações Trabalhistas” and, of course, the main model which is a DEA.
+Finally, we can also see come companies associated to a region or to each other.

 ## Pattern

 Finally, let’s check how a dendrogram looks like for these words and how can we group these terms in clusters.
 For this step I’m using the same script I used back them, heavily based on Rémi Bacha's tutorial on SEO analyzes.